shinolab/autd3-old-monorepo/README.md

 </div>

 <p align="center">
-The Airborne Ultrasound Tactile Display (AUTD) remotely produces tactile sensation on a human skin surface without requiring users to wear devices.
+The Airborne Ultrasound Tactile Display (AUTD) is a midair haptic device that can remotely produce tactile sensation on a human skin surface without wearing devices.
+Please see <a href="https://hapislab.org/airborne-ultrasound-tactile-display?lang=en">our laboratory homepage</a> for more details on AUTD.
-This repository is a client library to drive AUTD3 devices.
+This repository contains a client library to drive AUTD version 3 devices.
 This cross-platform library supports Windows, macOS, and Linux (including Single Board Computer such as Raspberry Pi).
 </p>

 ## Document